rdz-oss/BattyBirdNET-Analyzer/README.md

 Key words: bat identification, bat detector, BirdNET-Analyzer, DNN, machine learning, transfer learning, biodiverity , monitoring

+## Two types of Classifiers

+BattyBirdNET-Analyzer comes with two types of classifiers:
+* Classifiers to be run 24/7 that ignore noise (crickets, rain, electrical noise, ..) and detect bat calls and identify species as well.
+* Classifiers that work on files in which it is already clear that there are bat calls contained, yet not known which species it/they are (to be added soon).

+ ** There is a tradeoff in accuracy of species identification and being restitant to environmental noise. ** So you need to chose according to your purpose!
+If you want to run a system 24/7 to detetct bats in all sorts of background noise use the first type.
+Use the more accurate ones if you already have files in which you know a bat is singing for best results.

 ### License

 Enjoy!
 Feel free to use BattyBirdNET for your acoustic analyses and research.
 If you do, please cite as: